 Today’s guest post is courtesy of our resident grillaholic, Stephen.

 This recipe is actually really simple.
-It’s just a matter of pulsing all the spices into a chucky sauce, using it to marinade the chicken, then grilling it over indirect heat on a grill.
+It’s just a matter of pulling all the spices into a Chucky sauce, using it to marinate the chicken, then grilling it over indirect heat on a grill.
 But don’t let its simplicity fool you.
 There’s lots of variation in the spice combination for jerk rub, the amount of smoke to use, and the cooking temperature and time.
-While you can technically bake this in the oven, I really think it is worth is to break out the Weber and the charcoal.
+While you can technically bake this in the oven, I really think it is worth it to break out the Weber and the charcoal.
 The subtle interplay of smoke and spice really transport your taste buds to a long walk on a beach without a care in the world.
-If you serve this with an ice cold Red Stripe you can almost believe that spring is right around the corner.
+If you serve this with an ice-cold Red Stripe you can almost believe that spring is right around the corner.

 - ¼ cup canola oil